ntbrito/checkout-com/readme.md

 #### Web page and http server
-The initial plan was to use python and flask for the web page, mainly for the reasons:
+The initial plan was to use python and flask for the web page, mainly for the following reasons:
 - simple to create a docker container
 - possibility of using the code on a serverless environment like AWS Lambda

-This idea was abandoned after reading the requirements more carefully and verify that this should simulate an entreprise-ready system and flask is not the best option in this case.
+This idea was abandoned after reading the requirements more carefully and verifying that this should simulate an enterprise-ready system and flask is not the best option in this case.

-Using another cgi server like flup would be time consuming as it would require to setup the server from scratch as the offer on the internet is very outdated and again not enterprise-level compliant software.
+Using another cgi server like flup would be time consuming as it would require to setup the server from scratch since the offer on the internet is very outdated and again not enterprise-level compliant software.

 Ended up with apache and plain html